oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Launch the `func-bold_task-bht_dir-{RL,LR,PA,AP}__cmrr_me4_sms4` sequence by pressing *Continue* :fontawesome-solid-play:{ .redcolor }.
 - [ ] While it is running, determine whether there is enough time to run the anatomical T2-weighted run.
 If so, [adjust the FoV](scanning-notes.md#setting-the-fov) for the following sequence.
-- [ ] When the breath-holding task fMRI is done, check the box confirming that it has been acquired in the issue collecting notes about the session.
+- [ ] When the breath-holding task is completed, check the box confirming that it has been acquired in the issue collecting notes about the session.
     Don't forget to report any observations there.

 !!! warning "ONLY if time permits"